YYx00xZZ/binge-watch-me/README.md

 3. Start the app: `python media_server.py`
 4. Go to MacOS Settings -> Privacy & Security -> Accessability and allow your terminal or IDE
 5. In Brave, enable View -> Developer -> Allow JavaScript from AppleEvents
+6. The app also require access to Automation under Settings -> Privacy & Security -> Automation.
+This is usually given automatically but you can check just to be sure

 ### From release
 1. Download the executable from [the release section of the project](https://github.com/YYx00xZZ/binge-watch-me/releases)